Decoupling the effects of geometry and nature of strain in LaMnO$_3$: Interplay of dynamic correlations and uniaxial strain driving magnetic phase transitions: Results

 \paragraph{Compressive Strain } We study the effect of uniaxial compressive strain by setting the longer in-plane lattice constant $b_{0}=5.871$\,\AA{} of the unstrained unit cell to the exact same value as $a_{0}$, thus forming an in-plane square lattice with constant $a=b=a_0=5.586$\,\AA.
-This imitates the process of uniaxial compressive strain, compressing the longer in plane lattice parameter of the unstrained crystal structure to match the shorter in plane lattice parameter.
+This imitates the process of \fl{applying -4.85 \% of} uniaxial compressive strain, to compress the longer in-plane lattice parameter of the unstrained crystal structure to match the shorter in-plane lattice parameter.
 A schematic visualization of this process is shown in the bottom right corner of Fig.~\ref{fig:crystal_cell_paper_new.png}.
-We allow the $c$-axis parameter to relax, and optimize $c$ (as well as the ionic positions) of the \hb{resultant tetragonal (due to $a=b=a_0$)} perovskite unit cell shown on the left hand side of Fig.~\ref{fig:crystal_cell_paper_new.png} and described in the previous sub-section~\ref{Unstrained LMO}.
+We allow the $c$-axis parameter to relax, and optimize $c$ (as well as the ionic positions) of the \hb{resultant tetragonal (due to $a=b=a_0$)} perovskite unit.
 The relaxation is done under the constraint that the in-plane lattice constants $a$ and $b$ remain fixed.
 We obtain the optimal $c$-axis parameter of 7.873\,\AA{} for our compressively strained structure by fitting $(V,E)$-data points for 10 different values of $c$ to a Birch-Murnaghan (BM) equation of state.
-In order to produce the required data points we performed spin-polarized relaxations in VASP as described in section \ref{Computational Details}.
-The two considered magnetic orders were ferro- and anti-ferromagnetic.
-For our calculations we found the ferromagnetic ordered structure being lowest in energy for all considered c values.
-Hence we calculated the optimal c-lattice parameter for the uniaxial compressive structure from the BM optimal volume of the ferromagnetic BM parabola, which we find to be 245.65\,\AA\textsuperscript{3}.
-The minima of the A-AFM and the FM BM parabolas, obtained as just described, are separated by an energy difference of 46.1\,meV per f.u., and thus we conclude that the FM phase is preferred in the compressed unit cell, in contrast to the unstrained cell where small energy difference between FM and AFM phases indicated strong competition between magnetic phases.
-Furthermore, we observe a dramatic reduction of JT modes $Q_{2}$ and $Q_{3}$ in the compressed cell.
-We tabulate the most important structural parameters of the obtained compressed LMO unit cell in table~\ref{tab:cell_parameters_compressive_strain}.
+In order to produce the required data points we performed spin-polarized relaxations in VASP with computational parameters as described in section \ref{Computational Details}.
+The two considered magnetic orders were FM and A-AFM.
+For our calculations we found the FM ordered structure to be lowest in energy for all considered c values.
+Hence we calculated the optimal c-lattice parameter for the uniaxial compressed structure from the BM optimal volume of the ferromagnetic BM parabola, which we find to be 245.65\,\AA\textsuperscript{3}.
+The minima of the A-AFM and the FM BM parabolas, obtained as just described, are separated by an energy difference of 46\,meV per f.u., and thus we conclude that the FM phase is preferred in the compressed unit cell, in contrast to the unstrained cell where small energy difference between FM and AFM phases indicated strong competition between magnetic phases, see section \ref{Unstrained LMO}. \fl{For the so-constructed BM optimal compressed structure also WIEN2k energy calculations for an FM and A-AFM phase were performed.
+We find an FM groundstate 54\,meV per f.u. below the A-AFM state.
+The calculations were done using the strict convergence criteria reported in section \ref{Unstrained LMO}. } Furthermore, we observe a dramatic reduction of JT modes $Q_{2}$ and $Q_{3}$ in the compressed cell.
+We tabulate the most important structural parameters of the obtained compressed LMO unit cell in table~\ref{tab:LMO_structural_parameters_exp_strained}.
 Our observation of the dramatically reduced JT modes for compressive uniaxial strain also matches several previous findings~\cite{Rivero_2016_PAPER, Rivero_2016_PAPERa, Lee_2013_PAPER, banerjee2019, banerjee2020}.
 Rivero~\textit{et al.}~\cite{Rivero_2016_PAPER} in particular showed that the JT modes are very sensitive towards uniaxial strains.
-Finally we point out that due to the compressive strain a structural phase transition has occurred, namely from the cooperatively Jahn-Teller distorted, orthorhombic Pnma cell, to a more symmetric undistorted pseudo-cubic cell.
+Finally, we point out that due to the compressive strain a structural phase transition has occurred, namely from the cooperatively Jahn-Teller distorted, orthorhombic Pnma cell, to a more symmetric undistorted pseudo-cubic cell.